This below summary is based on the summary reports released by the FCAI and so is incomplete as not all data is released publicly

 Harley had a bad start to the year dropping 19.9 % and is no longer (for this quarter at least) the number 1 road brand.
 The new range / models don’t seem to be making the desired impact and the sales of the XG500 are steadily dropping – potentially due to increased competition and now there are now plenty of relatively recent used bikes in the market

 Indian posted huge growth for the Q (+47.4%) to 227 units.
-The Scout has been fantastic for Indian for again is responsible for over 50% of Indian units sold (147 units)
+The Scout has been fantastic for Indian and is again responsible for over 50% of Indian units sold (147 units)

-The future for the cruiser market looks bright with 4 LAMS bikes in the top 10 cruisers models sold.
-These 4 account for 50% of the units sold by the top 10 Models in this category.
+The future for the cruiser market looks bright, with 4 LAMS bikes in the top 10 cruiser models sold.
+These 4 accounts for 50% of the units sold by the top 10 Models in this category.